MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 ::: moniker range=">= azure-devops-2019"
 > [!NOTE]
 > Managed queries don't support proximity searches, however semantic searches do.
 In addition, semantic searches supports both `*` and `?` as wildcard characters and you can use more than one wildcard character to match more than one character.
-To learn more, see [Advanced work items search](../../project/search/advanced-work-item-search-syntax.md).
+To learn more, see [Functional work item search](../../project/search/functional-work-item-search.md).
 ::: moniker-end

 ---